rossta/seymour/README.md

 activity items are rendered.

-The `feed_me_seymour` class declaration sets up activity classes with the ability to declare their `audience`.
+The `feed_me_seymour` class declaration sets up activity classes with the ability to declare their `audience` and `distribute` to audience feeds.
 Activities can have any number of audiences.
-In this example, when a comment activity is created (the comment as the subject of the activity) it will distribute to the team feed and to the dashboard members
+In this example, a comment activity is created with the comment as its subject.
+At some point, perhaps in a background job, we distribute the activity.
+Based on the audience declarations, Seymour expects a TeamFeed and a DashboardFeed class to be defined.